 Closing date 28 February each year.

 Nominations for the award are invited from members of the ESE Council of Affiliated Societies (ECAS) and from the ESE Science Committee.
-Self-nominations will not be accepted.
+Self-nominations will be accepted if supported by two ESE Members.
 The nomination form and application documents will be made available to ECAS members when the nomination process is opened.
 Nominations should include:

 - Nomination form